nbn Fibre to the Node (FTTN) – MATE modem setup guide

 • Wi-Fi password – 2.4GHz WiFi Password / 5GHz WiFi Password

-Left: MATE TP-Link Archer VR1600v | Right: MATE NetComm NF18ACV
+Above Left: MATE TP-Link Archer VR400 | Above Right: MATE TP-Link Archer VR1600v

-If you have a computer nearby that you would like to connect via Ethernet, take another Ethernet cable and plug one end into any one of the modem’s yellow Ethernet ports (labelled LAN).
+If you have a computer nearby that you would like to connect via Ethernet, take another Ethernet cable and plug one end into any one of the modem’s Ethernet ports (labelled LAN).